 Display performance of graphics overlays has also been improved when updating large volumes of graphics.
 In some cases, the performance as a measure of frame rate is 2x faster compared to previous releases.

 New multi-layer symbol types have been introduced to better represent working with feature layers that contain advanced cartography.
-At this release, these symbol types cannot be created by developers but can be authored in ArcGIS Pro and deployed through feature services, Mobile Map Packages, and Mobile Style files for use in the runtime.
-In future releases, these symbol types will be further expanded so that developers can produce sophisticated cartographic effects by combining multiple symbol layers.
+At this release, these symbol types cannot be created by developers but can be authored in ArcGIS Pro and deployed through feature services, mobile map packages, and mobile style files for use in ArcGIS Runtime.

 You can now apply a time extent to map views and scene views to filter the display of content from time-aware layers.
 Time-aware layers include feature layers, map image layers, and raster layers.
 You can apply time offsets to time-aware layers, which can be used to compare data over time.
 You can also specify temporal parameters when querying a feature table.